-Is pixelating the face of a child or young person really enough?
+Is pixelating the face of a child or young person really enough to protect their privacy?

 PROTECTING SAFETY AND DIGNITY

 Do we have the wellbeing of the child as our top priority?
 How would I feel if this was my child (or teen)?